gjmcn/data-cube-html/README.md

-[Data-Cube](https://github.com/gjmcn/data-cube) HTML methods and functions.
+---

+<b>This module is at an early stage of development:

+* the functions listed below have been implemented, but have not been thoroughly checked or tested

+* the behavior of existing functions may be modified; new functions will be added</b>

+---

+This [Data-Cube](https://github.com/gjmcn/data-cube) plugin enables array-oriented DOM manipulation.

+Note: unlike core Data-Cube methods, HTML methods do not convert the calling array to a cube.

-## Install/Load
+## Install

 Install: `npm install --save data-cube-html`

-The package uses the Universal Module Definition (UMD) so can be loaded in a  `<script>` tag or imported with JavaScript.

-## Notes

-Include somewhere:

-HERE!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-* unlike core Data-Cube methods, HTML methods do not convert the calling array to a cube.

-* how can use D3 style data attaching or match arrays

-* say similar to and inspired by D3

-* iterates over elments in calling array, within these selection is by order in the DOM

-* html methods work with arrays, not elements - so eg   qa('div')[0].remove() will not work

-* Many of the HTML methods mutate elements (and it is intuitive when they do), but the `$` prefix is only used for the obvious setters `$attr` (set attribute) and `$style` (set style).

 ## API Reference

 ### Functions

-The package exports the function `qa`.
-If the package is loaded in a `<script>` tag, `qa` is a global variable.
+The module exports the function `qa`.
+If the module is loaded in a `<script>` tag, `qa` is a global variable.

 `qa` has various properties that are also functions.